 One of the top neighborhoods in Durham is Hope Valley Farms.
 The rural setting gives Hope Valley that nature-y feel that a lot of homeowners are looking for.
 It's close to lakes and creeks, and the neighborhood is filled with trees, giving it a peaceful and relaxing neighborhood ambiance.

-The Hope Valley Farms is a great subdivision and their HOA website also works with other neighborhoods in the area like Eagle Ridge, Chowning's Place, Greenbriar, Heatherwood, Oakbrook, and Windsor Oaks.
+The Hope Valley Farms is a great subdivision.
+Their HOA website also works with other neighborhoods like Eagle Ridge, Chowning's Place, Greenbriar, Heatherwood, Oakbrook, and Windsor Oaks.